rhasspy/rhasspy/docs/wake-word.md

 If your hotword model has multiple embedded hotwords (such as `jarvis.umdl`), the "sensitivity" parameter should contain sensitivities for each embedded hotword separated by commas (e.g., "0.5,0.5").

-Visit [the snowboy website](https://snowboy.kitt.ai) to train your own wake word model (requires linking to a GitHub/Google/Facebook account).
-This *personal* model with end with `.pmdl`, and should go in your profile directory.
+To train your own wake word model, see [seasalt-ai](https://github.com/seasalt-ai/snowboy).
+The resulting file, ending with `.pmdl`, should go in your profile directory.
 Then, set `wake.snowboy.model` to the name of that file.

 You also have the option of using a pre-train *universal* model (`.umdl`) from [Kitt.AI](https://github.com/Kitt-AI/snowboy/tree/master/resources/models).